 Firefox and Edge both offer excellent reading modes.
 With Firefox, you just tap on the small icon in the search bar and the browser strips down all unnecessary elements and presents you a clean looking article.
-In Edge you just tap on the small book icon and browser to get a clean easy-to-read UI.
+In Edge, you can click on the small book icon to get a clean, easy-to-read page.

 Firefox also includes lots of handy built-in features by default like Enhanced Tracking Protection, a built-in screenshot tool, large file sending and more.

 Out of the gate, Firefox has more features and integrations built into the browser and readily available on download.
 And while both browsers have a tremendous number of add-ons and extensions available, Edge’s compatibility with Google’s Chromium platform gives it the advantage in terms of sheer numbers.